rombrew/phobia/doc/HFI.md

 ## Overview

-This page describes the High Frequency Injection (HFI) method that provides a position estimate if speed is close to zero.
-It requires a motor with significant magnetic saliency.
+This page describes the High Frequency Injection (HFI) method that provides a position estimate even if speed is zero.

-## What it is

 ## Basics